VIDEO: Space Coast Sports Hall of Fame’s Dan Diesel Coached 7 Sports Over 25-Year Career

 “I coached three sports a year for my first 13 years at Titusville,” said Diesel.
 “I remember many times leaving wrestling and going to baseball practice.”

-With the Terriers’ football team, Diesel served as assistant coach on champion, semi-final and quarterfinal teams, and head coach for four post-season play teams.
+With the Terriers’ football team, Diesel served as an assistant coach on championship, semi-final and quarterfinal teams, and head coach for four post-season play teams.

 ATHLETIC DIRECTOR, COACHING HONORS

 This consummate teacher and coach has been widely honored.
 Titusville named him Teacher of the Year in 1994, while Florida recognized him as Athletic Director of the Year in 2007.